twbs/bootstrap/site/content/docs/4.3/migration.md

 - **Todo:** Make RFS enabled by default
 - Reset default horizontal `padding-left` on `<ul>` and `<ol>` elements from browser default `40px` to `2rem`.
+- Simplified table styles (no more 2px border on `thead > th` elements) and tightened cell padding.

 ## Forms